ipld/js-ipld-dag-pb/README.md

 ### `dagPB.util.serialize`

 Serialize the DAGNode instance to its portable binary format.
 Yields the same result as `node.serialize()`.
-Returns a `Buffer`.
+Returns a `Uint8Array`.

 ### `dagPB.util.deserialize`